anpham6/chrome-docs/source/document/plugins/breakdown.rst

       }
   }

 .. hint:: There are only three lines of relevant TypeScript being used to check for upgrade compatibility.
-Local file ".cjs" transformers offer the same functionality.
+Local file ".cjs" transformers offer the same exact functionality.

 Comments
 ========